mesosphere/dcos-commons/docs/pages/yaml-reference.md

         Name of the environment variable

      * `file`
         File path in the container.
 Secret content is copied into this file.
-Secret file an in-memory file, disappears when executor exits.
+Secret file is a tmpfs file, it disappears when executor exits.

      If Secret content is changed, relevant pod needs to be restarted, so it can update new content from the Secret store.

-  * `strategy`

-    This field isn't used!
-TODO(nickbp) remove.

   * `networks`